solana-labs/ecosystem/projects/huobi.md

 category: exchange
 ---

 Huobi is one of the industry’s leading cryptocurrency exchanges, offering advanced financial services to traders globally.
-Huobi provides hundreds of token & futures trading pairs to enable traders to optimize their strategies in a seamless trading interface.
-Huobi is one of the top digital asset exchanges by trading volume, serving millions of users globally.
+Huobi provides hundreds of token & futures trading pairs enabling traders to optimize their strategies in a seamless trading interface.
+As one of the top digital asset exchanges by trading volume, Huobi serves millions of users globally.